top of page

 Photography by Yufan Jo Chen

-Prior to writing a full-length play, I learnt a lot from participating in smaller writing projects, such as UHT's 24 Hour Play Project in 2019, as well as the UHT season at La Mama Explorations that same year.
+Prior to completing my first full-length play, I learnt a lot from participating in smaller writing projects, such as UHT's 24 Hour Play Project in 2019, as well as the UHT season at La Mama Explorations that same year.
 The 24 Hour Play Project was a wild collaborative adventure for which I co-wrote a short comedy script with a friend, AJ McFadden.
 La Mama Explorations saw me present a different genre of work: a dark non-naturalistic play, combining satire, chorus, poetry, and verbatim news stories.
-Ugly Something is about women walking home alone at night, the ways in which we react when we hear another tragic but all too familiar story of a woman attacked, and the language used in our society in relation to women's safety.
+That piece, Ugly Something is about women walking home alone at night, the ways in which we react when we hear another tragic but all too familiar story of a woman attacked, and the language used in our society in relation to women's safety.

-I survived Melbourne's 2020 lockdowns and kept my sketch writing skills fresh by attending workshops with the Mudcrabs' Rowdy Laughter team.
-These sketches were part of an exciting virtual project: Laughs From Afar.
+As a writer I enjoy working on both solo projects and in collaborative groups or partnerships (which you can read more about under Circus and Comedy).
+I honed my comedic writing skills across 2018 - 19 with a group called Mudcrabs (Melbourne University Comedy Revue Board) who produced a weekly sketch show Rowdy Laughter.
+I survived Melbourne's 2020 lockdowns and kept my sketch writing skills fresh by attending online workshops with the Mudcrabs' Rowdy Laughter team.
+The sketches we wrote and edited were part of an exciting virtual project: Laughs From Afar.

 Also In 2020 I was listed, along with 12 other female writers, as a finalist for Madwoman Monologues.